MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/apply-slas.md

 In Unified Interface, by default, when the SLA moves to a terminal status (non-compliant or succeeded), the **Applicable When** and **Success Criteria** won't be evaluated again on the SLA.
 If you want the SLA to be reevaluated, you can enable the reevaluation setting in the service configuration settings.
 More information: [Enable SLA recalculation](enable-sla-recalculation.md)

-When UCI-SLA is reevaluated, it creates a new SLAKPIInstance and cancels the previous instance.
-This is new feature in UCI-SLA and does not happen for legacy SLA.
+When an Unified Interface SLA is reevaluated, a new SLAKPIInstance gets created and the previous instance gets cancelled.
+This isn't applicable to legacy SLAs.

 During maintenance activities or when you're importing records and you don't want the SLAs to be applied, you can disable SLAs for your organization.
 A system administrator can disable SLAs from the **System Settings** dialog box. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [System Settings dialog box - Service tab](/power-platform/admin/system-settings-dialog-box-service-tab)